 Indeed, the cost of living in Canada is 214.7% higher than in India, as per the latest data released by Numbeo.

 Grocery expenses in Canada depend on dietary choices.
-A liter of milk costs about CAD 2.50, bread is CAD 3.50, and chicken fillets are CAD 12 per kg.
+A litre of milk costs about CAD 2.50, bread is CAD 3.50, and chicken fillets are CAD 12 per kg.
 Monthly grocery bills average CAD 300 to CAD 500 per person.

 Canada is the second largest country in the world and an expensive one to live for the students.
 However, with proper planning and finance management, you can reduce the cost of living in Canada.